cscart/docs/en/user_guide/addons/gdpr/index.rst

 Tools to Ask for Consent
 ------------------------

 * *Optional checkboxes* that can appear in the standard places where personal data is collected (such as checkout, registration, newsletter subscription, etc.).

 * *Notices about personal data processing* that appear next to each of the checkboxes mentioned above.
 The text of each notice can be customized separately.

+* *Requesting active consent for cookies* before the customer can enter the site (optional).

   .. image:: img/gdpr-storefront.png
       :align: center